algernonslab/Webview-ReactNativeStorage-Demo/README.md

 }
 ```

-One thing to keep in mind is that AsyncStorage methods are as the class name suggests - async.
+One thing to keep in mind is that AsyncStorage methods are as the class name suggests - asynchronous.
 So each will return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), and either resolve if the operation was successful, or be rejected if something went wrong.
-I decided to just pass this promise along in order to allow the main class to handle success/fail on their own.
+We willl just pass this promise along in order to allow the main class to handle success/fail on their own.
 It also doesn't hide that the operation is asynchronous.

 ## Step 2 - Creating a WebView in React Native (App.js)